pre-licensure Accelerated Bachelor of Science Degree in Nursing (pl-ABSN)

 - Professionalism and Professional Values: Demonstrate core professional values and practices within an ethical and legal framework.

 - Baccalaureate Generalist Nursing Practice: Incorporate knowledge, skills, and attitudes essential to clinical decision making and patient care provision for individuals and populations across the lifespan.

-The Pre-licensure Accelerated Bachelor of Science Degree in Nursing (ABSN) program blends three instructional strategies to produce an engaged learning curriculum.
-The ﬁrst is immersion: our programs require face-to-face meetings conducted at the San Diego campus in 2- to 4-day sessions.
+The pl-ABSN program blends three instructional strategies to produce an engaged learning curriculum.
+The ﬁrst is immersion: our programs require face-to-face meetings conducted at the San Diego campus in 1 to 3 day sessions throughout the program.
 There is one immersion session at the beginning of the program to introduce students to their cohort, the University and to orient them to our digital platforms.
 During the immersion sessions, students may receive orientation instruction, work as teams, and participate in demonstrations, simulation exercises, assessments, and evaluations.
-Students are invited to present their evidence-based baccalaureate leadership change projects at a subsequent immersion.

-The second is practicum experiences: our program includes general and specialty nursing practicums (i.e., neonatal/pediatrics, adult/gerontology, obstetrics, etc.,), a community health nursing practicum and evidence-based leadership experience conducted where students are assigned.
+The second is practicum experiences: our program includes general and specialty nursing practicums (i.e., neonatal/pediatrics, adult/gerontology, obstetrics, etc.), a community health nursing practicum and evidence-based leadership experience conducted in both the nursing skills lab and clinical partner sites where students are assigned.

 The third is self-directed study: all courses include online lectures, discussions, social networking, demonstrations, tutorials, readings, and/ or other homework.
 Many courses include additional real-time instruction via web conference, phone conference, or live chat sessions.

 Attendance: Students may be dismissed from the program at the Dean’s discretion due to absence from required meetings.